oils-for-unix/oils/doc/upgrade-breakage.md

 ### Simple Word Eval, no implicit split/glob/maybe

+Option `simple_word_eval`.
 Variables are expanded reliably *without* implicitly and often surprisingly getting split, globbed, and omitted if empty (sensible default).

 Where string-magic-based, i.e. not array/dict-based, operation is really wanted or needed,